yorrickm/sdk-unity/unity/README.md

 make -f package.Makefile
 ~~~

-This will produce the roar unity sdk package file RoarIO.unityPackage, which is to be used as described in
+This will produce the roar unity sdk package file Roar.unityPackage, which is to be used as described in
 the first section of this readme.

 ## Building the roar unity package (Windows)